1. SPC questions (top)

 area.
 When the SPC determines where the severe weather threat continues within

-a severe thunderstorm or tornado watch, usually on an hourly basis, we issue a watch status message.
+a Severe Thunderstorm or Tornado Watch, usually on an hourly basis, we issue a Watch Status Report.

-Unless the whole watch area remains valid, the status report includes points on a line that indicates where the severe weather threat remains from our
+Unless the whole watch area remains valid, the Watch Status Report includes points on a line that indicates where the severe weather threat remains from our

 2.11 Who clears watches?